jw2249a/2017-bayes-audit/2017-code/README.md

 ### Setup audit

+Produce random audit seed.
-Produce random audit seed, put it into directory/file
+Produce random sampling orders from audit seed.
+These outputs go into the audit seed file and the sampling orders directory.

     31-setup
        311-audit-seed.csv

-Produce random sampling orders from audit seed, put these per-collection files into directory

        312-sampling-orders

 Produce first *plan* for the audit, put this information into directory/file: